unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 - Could not find your domain.

-  The uns.network **URL_Checker** service provider tried to resolve the site URL that you gave us, but it is unknown to the DNS service.
+  The unikname.network **URL_Checker** service provider tried to resolve the site URL that you gave us, but it is unknown to the DNS service.
   Check that you are providing the correct URL for your property.
   If this problem persists, open a topic on our <forumurl/>.